JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ### The data I used come from three separate datasets: Inbound Tourists, Outbound Tourists, and GDP (Current USD)

 ### Inbound and Outbound Tourists:
 The datasets I used come from the [Inbound Tourism and Outbound Tourism sets](https://www.kaggle.com/nubatama/tourism-inout-statdata-from-oecd) from Kaggle.com.
-The [original data](https://stats.oecd.org/Index.aspx?QueryId=95071) come from published queries from their respective datasets from the OECD, which is an international organization that collects and provides data publicly to support evidence-based policy across the globe.
+The [original data](https://stats.oecd.org/Index.aspx?QueryId=95071) come from published queries from their respective datasets from the OECD, the Organisation for Economic Co-operation and Development which is an international organization that collects and provides data publicly to support evidence-based policy across the globe.

 #### Important Features of the Data Sets
 - The ```Variable``` column had 87 total indicators such as ```Total International Arrivals```, ```Nights in all types of accommodation```, ```Same-day visitors (excursionists)```, or a country name to indicate where the tourists came from.
 I only used the information from the ```Overnight visitors (tourists)``` rows as the definition aligned with my research.